John Arne Riise: International career

 Riise made his debut for the Norway national team against Iceland on 31 January 2000.
 His first international goals came against Turkey in a Friendly match on 23 February 2000, a game Norway won 2–0.
 Later that year, he made the only international tournament appearance of his career at UEFA Euro 2000, but was an unused substitute in all three of the team's Group C matches.
 Through the next decade, Riise was Norway's first-choice left-back, and on 12 November 2011, he played his 100th international match when Norway lost 4–1 against Wales.
 On 15 August 2012, Riise played his 104th match for Norway and equalled Thorbjørn Svenssen's record as the most capped Norwegian player, eventually surpassing it before retiring from international football in 2013.

-Playing style
+Style of play

 According to his profile on Fulham FC's website, Riise was "renowned for his unrivalled stamina and powerful shooting ... impressing both as an accomplished defender and as a marauding full-back."
 He also was a threat from set pieces.
-While primarily a left back, he often also played as a left midfielder whilst at Liverpool.
+While primarily a left-back, he often also played as a left midfielder whilst at Liverpool.

 Post-playing career

-On 4 January 2019, Riise joined Maltese club Birkirkara as a sports director but resigned after less than three months due to personal reasons.
+On 4 January 2019, Riise joined Maltese club Birkirkara as a sports director but resigned after less than three months for personal reasons.

 On 5 November 2019, Riise was announced as the new manager of Norwegian Third Division club Flint Tønsberg.
 He left the club at the end of the 2021 season which ended with relegation to the Norwegian Fourth Division.

-On 8 December 2021, he was presented as the new manager of Toppserien club Avaldsnes on a two-year contract.
+On 8 December 2021, Riise was presented as the new manager of Toppserien club Avaldsnes on a two-year contract.
+In the 2022 Toppserien, Avaldsnes had to contest the relegation playoff, but survived following a 3–2 aggregate score against Øvrevoll Hosle.
+Avaldsnes were relegated from the 2023 Toppserien due to financial problems and Riise announced his departure from the club on 20 December 2023.